BitCannaCommunity/BCNA-Installer/README.md

 # Run:
-$ git clone https://github.com/hellresistor/BitCanna-Install.git && chmod 770 -R BitCanna-Install && ./BitCanna-Install/BCNA-Install.sh
+$ git clone https://github.com/hellresistor/BitCanna-Installer.git && chmod 770 -R BitCanna-Installer && ./BitCanna-Installer/BCNA-Install.sh

-Or

-$ wget https://raw.githubusercontent.com/hellresistor/BitCanna-Install/master/BCNA-Installer.sh && chmod 700 BCNA-Installer.sh  && ./BCNA-Installer.sh

 # $ Please, Check all code!
 Don't judge me before you have read it!
 So much work done here, some respect would be nice $

 # Support donating:
 If you like this script and/or it saved you a lot of time